Electrospinning: Textile manufacturing

 The majority of early patents for electrospinning were for textile applications, however little woven fabric was actually produced, perhaps due to difficulties in handling the barely visible fibers.
 However, electrospinning has the potential to produce seamless non-woven garments by integrating advanced manufacturing with fiber electrospinning.
 This would introduce multi-functionality (flame, chemical, environmental protection) by blending fibers into electrospinlaced (using electrospinning to combine different fibers and coatings to form three-dimensional shapes, such as clothing) layers in combination with polymer coatings.

 Medical

 Electrospinning can also be used for medical purposes.
 The electrospun scaffolds made for tissue engineering applications can be penetrated with cells to treat or replace biological targets.
 Nanofibrous wound dressings have excellent capability to isolate the wound from microbial infections.
 Other medical textile materials such as sutures are also attainable via electrospinning.
 Through the addition of a drug substance into the electrospinning solution or melt diverse fibrous drug delivery systems (e.g., implants, transdermal patches, oral forms) can be prepared.

 Electropsun propolis nanofibrous membrane showed an antiviral effect against the SARS-CoV-2 virus, and an antibacterial effect against Staphylococcus aureus and Salmonella enterica bacteria.

 Interestingly, electrospinning allows to fabricate nanofibers with advanced architecture that can be used to promote the delivery of multiple drugs at the same time and with different kinetics.

 Composite printing was explored by incorporating lignosulfonate into cellulose acetate, creating antibacterial properties.
+Electrospun nanofibers have attracted considerable interest in wound healing because their porous structure and high surface-area-to-volume ratio can mimic the extracellular matrix, facilitating cell attachment, proliferation, and tissue regeneration.